Gio0300/LoosePubSubAzure/README.md

 Regular folks like you and I do not need to know how the album arrived at the music store.
 The only thing that matters from the consumers perspective is that our favorite artist produced a great album and that there is a convenient way to purchase the album

 The pub-sub pattern in software development is directly based on the real world pub-sub pattern of the media industry.
 I like to use the analogy of a music record producer and a publishing house when I think about the pub-sub pattern in my software designs.
 In the music industry the producer is concern with making a good record that the audience (consumers) will like.
 The producer is not concern with record stampings, packing, shipping, marketing, etc... that's the publishers job.
 I think of events as making the music, the art, the unique atom of work that delivers value.
 I think of publishing as the labor of moving physical objects from point A to point B. As a record label (ie: the business) I want my producer cranking out as many hits as possible.
 Publishing is nothing more than a commodity farmed out to the lowest bidder.

+The artist (ie: the producer) and the fans (ie: consumers) are the key players in this model.
+One cannot easily swap the artist or the fans without a major shake up.